-It has been a great convenience to have the automatic updates of macOS system software to the latest macOS version.
-Once you set up automatic updates you no longer require to update manually.
-Every time the latest version launch you macOS version switch to the latest version.
+It has been a great convenience to have the automatic updates of macOS system software to the latest version.
+Once you set up automatic updates, you no longer require to update manually.
+Every time the latest version launches, your macOS version switches to the latest version.

-As on a regular basis, Apple offers the latest macOS with new features and fixes to previous features.
-Moreover, major security updates are also the biggest concern, so it is always advisable to keep your MacOS version update.
+Apple regularly offers the latest macOS with new features and fixes to previous ones.
+Moreover, major security updates are the biggest concern, so updating your macOS version is always advisable.

-Before you Update or Set Automatic Update option
+Before you Update or Set the Automatic Update option

-Before you enable automatic update of macOS system software, make sure you have backup all your data.
-We recommend you to enable or set up time machine backup on your macOS.
-Many a time it has been noticed that when users set the automatic update features of macOS system software, they have missed some contents and even lost your data.
+Before you enable automatic updates of macOS system software, ensure you have a backup of all your data.
+We recommend you enable or set up time machine backup on your macOS.
+It has often been noticed that when users set the automatic update features of macOS system software, they miss some contents and even lose their data.

 How to Enable Automatic MacOS System Software Updating?

-1. Go to Apple menu on the top left corner of your home screen.
+1. Go to the Apple menu on your home screen’s top left corner.
 Choose System Preferences.

-2. From the list tap on Software Update option.
+2. From the list, tap on the Software Update option.
 It may check for the latest updates.
 Hold on!

-3. Check the box Automatically keep my Mac up to date.
-This enables your automatic MacOS software updating to a most recent version.
+3. Check the box Automatically to keep my Mac up to date.
+This enables your automatic MacOS software to update to the most recent version.

-Here you also get some Advance Settings option if you are more likely to choose some specific updates such as updates related to security or other.
-If you have limited internet data then having special preferences to updates is better option.
+Here you also get some Advance Settings options if you are more likely to choose specific updates, such as updates related to security or others.
+If you have limited internet data, having particular preferences for updates is a better option.

 - Check for updates